 Digital controls with automatic dehumidification

-Taking a closer look at the top side, I found a digital control panel installed for easy access.
+Looking closer at the top side, I found a digital control panel installed for easy access.
 This control allowed me to easily set it for the desired conditions, especially expected humidity levels.
-Once I had chosen a set humidity, I could then allow the device to run uninterruptedly until further use.
+Once I had chosen a set humidity, I could allow the device to run uninterruptedly until further use.

 Pros